kauffecup/react-bubble-chart/README.md

 Can pass a function that will be called with the data object when that bubble is clicked on.

+### `smallDiameter`

+Can pass a number below which the label div will have the `small` class added. defaults to 40

+### `mediumDiameter`

+Can pass a number below which the label div will have the `medium` class added, and above which the `large` class will be added.
+Defaults to 115.

 ## Implementation Inspiration (credit where credit is due).

 ### React+D3